skatkov/yard-markdown/README.md

 Run `yardoc --format=markdown` to generate markdown documentation.

 ## Backstory
-This is a successor to [rdoc-mardown gem](https://github.com/skatkov/rdoc-markdown/tree/main/example) with small differences in implementation.
-This gem was written to power API documentation browser CLI app for ruby developers called [POSH TUI](https://poshtui.com).
+This is a successor to [rdoc-mardown gem](https://github.com/skatkov/rdoc-markdown/tree/main/example).
+These docsets are used in [POSH TUI](https://poshtui.com).

 ## Testing
 Unit tests can't really test this gem properly.
 So it's semi-manual process of making changes and reviewing output.